-- · Ground vehicles have notched bases. - Ground vehicles can pivot and reverse. - Ground vehicles displace troopers while moving through them - Ground vehicles may end a move with some part of their base partially on terrain. - A ground vehicle may be deployed in a position where some part of their base is hanging off a piece of terrain.
-A ground vehicle may not end a move or be placed in a position where the miniature would be physically unstable or fall over, or cause the angle of the miniature's base to be greater than 45°. - Ground vehicles cannot be moved through, except by repulsor vehicles, and units may not end moves overlapping ground vehicles. - Ground vehicles can be in melee but cannot be engaged. - Ground vehicles block LOS as if they were a piece of area terrain consisting of the volume of their silhouette. - When determining the number of obscured miniatures and determining cover during steps 5a-b of the attack sequence, treat ground vehicles as a piece of area terrain consisting of the volume of their silhouette that provides heavy cover. - During the Determine Number of Obscured Miniatures step, a ground vehicle miniature's silhouette must be at least 50% obscured from any point of the attacker's silhouette to count as obscured.
-Ground vehicles do not give cover to themselves.
+- · Ground vehicles have notched bases. - Ground vehicles can pivot and reverse. - Ground vehicles can end a move with some part of their base partially overlapping terrain. - A ground vehicle may not end a move or be placed in a position where the miniature would be physically unstable or fall over, or cause the angle of the miniature's base to be greater than 45°. - Ground vehicles can be in melee but cannot be engaged. - Ground vehicles block LOS as if they were a piece of area terrain consisting of the volume of their silhouette. - When determining the number of obscured miniatures and determining cover during an attack sequence, treat ground vehicles as a piece of area terrain consisting of the volume of their silhouette that provides heavy cover. - When a ground vehicle is defending against a ranged attack, during the Apply Dodge and Cover step, it cannot be obscured and cannot have cover as a result of being obscured.